 Takeout-Style Kung Pao Chicken (Diced Chicken With Peppers and Peanuts)

-The most famous ding in America is almost certainly kung pao chicken—you'll find it on pretty much any Chinese-takeout menu in the country.
+The most famous ding in America is almost certainly kung pao chicken—you'll find it on pretty much any Chinese takeout menu in the country.
 Our version is made with bell peppers, celery, peanuts, and a mild sauce thickened with cornstarch.
 We use thigh meat for the diced chicken, which stands up to the heat of the wok better than white meat.

 Gong Bao Ji Ding (Sichuan Kung Pao Chicken)

 The kung pao chicken you'll find in China is more intense than the dish we know by the same name in the United States.
-There are multiple ways to make it—you can try a funky, fiery version flavored with fermented bean paste, or this recipe, made with Sichuan peppercorns and dried red chilies, that's closer to how this dish is actually served in Chengdu.
+There are multiple ways to make it—you can try a funky, fiery version flavored with fermented bean paste, or this recipe, made with Sichuan peppercorns and dried red chiles, that's closer to how this dish is actually served in Chengdu.
 Cutting some of the more aggressive ingredients results in a simpler, more nuanced dish.

 Stir-Fried Chicken With Mushrooms and Oyster Sauce